-As well as copy versus audio versus video (or, indeed, all three), you need to decide whether to release all course materials in one hit or to send it out (via your professional email tool) over a series of days, weeks or months.
+You also need to decide whether to release all course materials in one hit or to send it out (over a series of days, weeks or months).
 Also to be determined are whether you’re going to start the course on a particular date so that everyone goes through it together, possibly with some live calls with you in the chair, or make it available to start at any time?

 Online course software

 Don’t go to town now.
 Unless you’ve got significant funds to invest, you don’t have to go all fancy on us.

 You don’t need all this.
 Start with simple.
 Run the first course, run it again and again, refine and shine, and upgrade thoughtfully, with the profits you earn from the early runs.

 Keep your eyes on the task at hand

-Your brilliance lies in your content – not in whether it comes out on a Tuesday or Wednesday, uses video or involves a teleconference or three.
+Your brilliance lies in your content – not in whether it comes out on a Tuesday or Wednesday, uses video or involves a webinar or three.
 Don’t get derailed by overwhelm, anxiety and arguments over the finer details of how it’ll be delivered.
 This is a distant second to your primary task of delivering value that your clients will happily pay good money for.

-Keep your eyes on the task at hand – getting deep into the heart of the problem and helping people solve it.
+Keep your eyes on the prize – getting deep into the heart of the problem and helping people to solve it.

 They’re paying for your insights, wisdom and guidance through overcoming their issues, whether those are having troubling getting to sleep or staying asleep, managing their stress and anxiety over raising young children or teenagers, communicating more effectively with their partner and experiencing greater relationship satisfaction, dealing with chronic back pain, managing diabetes, or overcoming lack of concentration and focus.

 There are countless issues and problems that you can help with.
 This is your value.
-Don’t get distracted or deterred by the minutiae of this versus that software, this versus that tool.
+Don’t get distracted or deterred by the minutiae.

 Keep your delivery simply.
 Save your time, attention and heart for the content.